Premo36/DML2.X/README v2.4.txt

 BEFORE YOU ADD ANY FILE:Starting from version 2.2, DML has become fully portable, meaning that you can also place your file in the relative subfolder inside the "FILE" folder next to "DML vX.X.exe" (X is the version number)  and they will be read.
 Importing file trough the "ADD" buttons and the file manager it's still supported but you cant take advantage of the portability.
-If you don't want to load a file in dml, write it's full name (with the extension, like "modidontwanttosee.wad") in the blacklist.txt file
+If you don't want to load a file in dml, write it's full name (with the extension, like "modidontwanttosee.wad") in the blacklist.txt file.

-NOTE:If you place a file inside a folder while DML is running, you have to click on "refresh resources", otherwise it will not show up!
+NOTE:If you place a file inside a folder while DML is running, you have to click on "Reload resources", otherwise it will not show up!

+Neither of the two methods has a max file number constraint like the old DML 1.0/1.1 had, so you can add as many file as you want!

 -HOW TO PLAY JUST THE ORIGINAL GAME:
 1)Add your iwad's to the "IWAD" folder inside the "FILE" folder next to "DML vX.X.exe"
-   NOTE: To be recognised you game must have one of the following extension: ".wad", ".pk3", ".zip", ".pak", ".pk7", ".grp", ".rff", ".deh", ".iwad", ".ipk3".
+   NOTE: In order to be recognised you game must have one of the following extension: ".wad", ".pk3", ".zip", ".pak", ".pk7", ".grp", ".rff", ".deh", ".iwad", ".ipk3".
-   1b)Add your iwad/s (original games/s) trough the "ADD" button in the IWAD section, you can add as many as you like, from any folder of your PC.
+   1b)Add your iwad (original game) trough the "ADD" button in the IWAD section, you can add as many as you like, from any folder of your PC.
    NOTE:If your game is not in the .wad format you'll need to change the filter in the file dialog to see it.
-   NOTE: If it does not follow the "IWAD 4 byte standard",a warning will pop-up,but you can still add it) 2)Add your sourceport to the PORT folder inside the "FILE" folder next to "DML vX.X.exe" 2b)Add your favorite/s modern sourceport/s trough the "ADD" button in the Source Port section.
+   NOTE: If it does not follow the "IWAD 4 byte standard",a warning will pop-up,but you can still add it) 2)Add your sourceports to the PORT folder inside the "FILE" folder next to "DML vX.X.exe" 2b)Add your sourceports trough the "ADD" button in the Source Port section.
 3)Select from the relative combobox the sourceport and the game you want to play.
 4)Hit "PLAY".
   NOTE: Your sourceport must be able to launch trough the "-iwad" parameter your original game in order to work.
 Not all sourceport may support all types of file supported by DML 2.X

 -HOW TO PLAY WITH MODS:
-1)If you don't have already, do step 1 to 3 of the previous how-to.
+1)If you didn't have already, do step 1 to 3 of the previous how-to.
-2)Add your mods to the PWAD folder inside the "FILE" folder next to "DML vX.X.exe" 2b)Add your favourite/s mods through the "Open file manager" button in the MODS section, you can add single file/s or whole folders (and also include subfolders), drag & drop is supported.
+2)Add your mods to the "PWAD" folder inside the "FILE" folder next to "DML vX.X.exe" 2b)Add your mods through the "Open file manager" button in the MODS section, you can add single file or whole folders (and also include subfolders), drag & drop is supported.
-3)Select them in the list on the left (click to select, click again to deselect) 4)Hit "play", if it's just 1 mod it will start right away, if are multiple mods a window will pop up, if so:
+3)Select them in the list on the left (click to select, click again to deselect) 4)Hit "PLAY", if it's just 1 mod it will start right away, if are multiple mods a window will pop up, if so:
 4b)Change the mod loading order.
 You can use the "UP" and "DOWN" button or the up/down arrow keys on your keyboard to move by one position a mod.
    NOTE:You can hold "CTRL" while pressing  "UP" or "DOWN" for moving a mod quickly to the top or the bottom of the list.